Skip to main content

 7 mentions Positive Neutral Negative

-Overall, the game's optimization is generally smooth, with engaging crowd interactions enhancing the performance experience.
-However, some users report issues with point registration during performances and glitches in specific mini-games like Scale Runner and Harmonics, which detract from the overall enjoyment.
-Despite these drawbacks, the main gameplay remains enjoyable and is recommended.
+Overall, the game's optimization is generally smooth, with engaging crowd interactions and varied song selections enhancing the experience.
+However, some users report issues with performance, particularly in specific mini-games like "guitarcade," which suffer from glitchy freezes that detract from gameplay.
+Additionally, there are instances where inputs do not register during performances, leading to frustration.

 • “The simulated crowd response to your performance is a fun gauge of just how well you're playing, and the song selection is varied and entertaining.”